co-demos/ApiViz/README.md

     - footer configuration : define the links present in the apiviz instance's footer.
     - styles configuration : define the CSS styles for your apiviz instance.
     - global configuration : define some metadata for your apiviz instance.
-    - routes configuration : define the pages and routes of your apiviz instance.
+    - routes configuration : define the pages and routes of your apiviz instance, either statics contents or data views.
-    - data endpoints configuration : define the data endpoints feeding your apiviz instance.
+    - data endpoints configuration : define the data endpoints feeding your apiviz instance and the fields you want to display.

 <hr>